Elder law (United States)

 Elder law is an area of legal practice that specializes on issues that affect the senior population.
-The purpose of elder law planning is to prepare the elderly person for financial freedom and autonomy through proper financial planning and long-term care options.
+Some say the purpose of elder law planning is to prepare the elderly person for financial freedom and autonomy through proper financial planning and long-term care options.
+However, the purpose of elder law is not so narrow.
+Not everyone needs long-term care and not everyone is financially insecure.
+The purpose of elder law is to provide holistic legal advice that allows older persons and disabled individuals to preserve and protect their rights and values.
+Often these values are implemented by others, which is why thoughtful planning is necessary.

 Categories

 The three major categories that make up elder law are: